Building the execution boundary for autonomous AI

 ProvnAI builds security infrastructure for autonomous AI agents.
-The goal is simple: powerful agent systems should be secure, reviewable, and accountable where they touch the real world.
+The goal is simple: no agent action should reach real systems without policy checks, explicit authority, and reviewable evidence.

 Why this exists